 We responded with a strategy that uses automatic motorized windows across the upper and ground levels of the Center to supply as much natural ventilation as possible, while also regulating internal temperatures to achieve perfect conditions for 95% of the year.

 Our design for the roof deck allows the grand hall to be lit throughout by natural light alone during the day time, with solar tubes then drawing this light down to achieve the same level of illumination on the bus deck below.
 We also devised a water management system that will store and reuse storm water, reducing potable water use throughout the Center by 50%.

-When we integrate our engineering specialisms around a core theme (we call these Service Offers), the benefits to the client multiply.
+When we integrate our specialist teams around an approach, the benefits to the client multiply